-Okay, by the way, for members of the audience, there is a Q&A function.
-We have quite a few participants, but I don't see any questions yet.
+Okay, by the way, for audience members, there is a Q&A function.
+We have several participants, but I don't see any questions yet.
 So if you have some, we'll try to have time to answer them.
 So let's move on to big tech, a big interest of everybody.